boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 3 projects.

 The less said about this the better.
 I have a feeling some TypeScript developers are dry heaving at the very thought.
+If its any comfort I suspect most of them are things like scc which uses examples of all languages for testing purposes.

 ### The most complex code is written in what language?